 Mistake in fact means that, although your behavior fit the definition of a crime in an objective sense, you were acting based on mistaken knowledge.
 For example, a person could objectively be selling drugs, but mistakenly believe that he or she is just selling a bag of baking soda.
 As a result, that person is likely lack the necessary mens rea or mental intent necessary under a drug law, because he or she never intended to sell an illegal drug, just baking soda (although few people will believe that you honestly thought baking soda could be sold for that much money).

 Mistake of law however, will almost never save you from criminal liability.
-Almost everyone is familiar with the phrase that "ignorance of the law is no excuse", and that's exactly how the law sees it.
-Perhaps in the above example, you did know that what you were selling was cocaine, but you honestly thought that it was legal to do so.
+You've probably heard the phrase that "ignorance of the law is no excuse" and that's exactly how the law sees it.
+Using the example above, mistake of law would be if the person knew that he or she was selling cocaine, but honestly believed that it was legal to do so.
 Unlike mistake of fact, this would not relieve you of liability.
-It may seem slightly unfair that the person who was essentially dumb enough to believe that the white powder was baking soda gets off, but the well intentioned person who honestly thought it was legal to sell cocaine doesn't get off.
-The justification for having no tolerance for ignorance of the law is that allowing ignorance of the law as a defense would discourage people from learning the law and seriously undermine the effectiveness of the legal system.
+It may seem slightly unfair that the person who was essentially dumb enough to believe that the white powder was baking soda gets off, but the well-intentioned person who honestly thought it was legal to sell cocaine doesn't get off.
+However, allowing ignorance of the law as a defense would discourage people from learning the law and undermine the effectiveness of the legal system.

 Strict Liability No Mens Rea Required

 Committing a Crime "Knowingly"

 Many criminal laws require a person to "knowingly" engage in illegal activity.
 Which part of the offense needs to be done knowingly depends on the crime.
 For example, a drug trafficking law might require that the person "knowingly" import an illegal drug into the United States.
 If the defendant had been given a gift to deliver to someone in the U.S., and the defendant honestly did not know that the gift contained an illegal drug, then the necessary mens rea has not been established and no crime was committed.